Our program is only as good as our people, and we are proud of the men and women that work side by side with our students as residential mentors.

 Life Changes Through Meaningful Relationships

 Our girls program is open to 32 girls.
-They are housed in our newly constructed living and learning center.
+They are housed in our living and learning center.
 The boys program, with just 50 boys, is located in our original campus building.
 Students live in dorms with four students to a room.

 Daily cleaning responsibilities include wiping dining tables and sweeping floors, folding their personal laundry, vacuuming, wiping desks and returning chairs to order, cleaning and organizing their closets and sleeping area, and cleaning their bathroom.